saumya/charaka/README.md

 # charaka

 A VueJS Application for managing groups.
+This is one of the many applications in a group to consume a specific API.

  - REST API calls
  - Router